-The ridge narrows for the final 600 feet but there is no sense of exposure.
+The ridge narrows for the final 600 feet and some hikers will be sensitive to the exposure.
 If anything, it gets more playful.
 There is a social trail that offers an off-ridge option to the right/west.
 However, I greatly prefer staying on the rib for the remainder of the summit ascent.
-There is one exception--the initial obstruction that is more easily surmounted on its west side, shown.
+There is one exception--the initial obstacle that is more easily surmounted on its west side, shown.

 There are a few sections where hands are helpful but it is all Class 2+ walking on stable rock.

 The higher you go the more outrageous and intimate your experience becomes.
 Light bounces off the columnar shafts, towers, and spires of imposing Lavender Peak, only 0.5 mile east of the horizontal bands, pressed down by mighty Hesperus.
 The contrast is bedazzling.